tbakely/thefantasybot/README.md

 <div align="center">
    <h1>Fantasy Football Helper App</h1>

 A complete single page application using a REST API for the backend and Vue.js for the frontend.
-I do not intend for this to be a long-term project that I will productionalize and release, but it has been a valuable way for me to learn web frameworks, REST APIs, HTTP Requests, and advanced Python techniques.
-I encourage anyone who enjoys this app to fork and develop for your own use.
+I do not intend for this to be a long-term project, but it has been a valuable way for me to learn web frameworks, REST APIs, HTTP Requests, and advanced Python techniques.
    <br><br>
    <img src="https://s12.gifyu.com/images/Sutcd.gif">
 </div>

 ## Description
 This is a free alternative to other paid fantasy subscriptions that help guide you through your fantasy football drafts.
-The Fantasy Football Helper App pulls in data from fantasypros.com using a custom built web scraping process.
+The Fantasy Football Helper App pulls in data from fantasypros.com using a web scraping process.
 The process includes a value based method to rank players using ADP (Average Draft Position) and VOR (Value Over Replacement), as well as a single feature GMM tiering method (Gaussian Mixture Modeling) for position groups.
 I will push the up to date player data to the repo as needed when I test it this upcoming season.

-The Vue.js frontend server and FastAPI backend server will need to be launched prior to using.
+The Vue.js frontend dev server and FastAPI backend server will need to be launched prior to using the app.
 The frontend web page will ask for your snake draft position (currently built for 12 teams only but can be adjusted in the code), and then the type of scoring you would like to use (STD for Standard, HALF for Half PPR, and PPR for Full PPR).

+Please note that there are bugs and the code isn't completely cleaned or optimized.

 ### Built With